tuxnotes/docker-atlassian-jira/README.md

    * `mssql`
    * `mysql`
+   * `mysql57`
+   * `mysql8`
    * `oracle10g`
    * `postgres72`

+   Note that `mysql` is only supported for versions prior to 8.13, and `mysql57` and `mysql8` are only supported after.
+See [the 8.13.x upgrade instructions](https://confluence.atlassian.com/jirasoftware/jira-software-8-13-x-upgrade-notes-1018783378.html) for details.

 The following variables may be optionally supplied when configuring the database from the environment: